ultraio/docs-blockchain/docs/blockchain/general/antelope-ultra/2nd-hand-sale.md

 -   Ultra can set up a global resale share that applies to any resale.

     -   By default it is 2%.
-    -   It can be updated to any value between 0% to 10%, **which will be applied to all existing token factories and new token factories**.
+    -   It can be updated to any value between 0% to 10%, **which will be applied to all existing uniq factories and new uniq factories**.

 ### Resale Shares(beneficiaries) set by creator and manager